 Post-adoption support services

-We are currently looking at how we can develop support to birth relatives affected by adoption across the region and would welcome any ideas regarding this so please do email email@example.com
+We continue to develop support to birth relatives affected by adoption across the region and would welcome any ideas regarding this, so please do email email@example.com

 Help us improveDon’t include personal information.